[Interview to CDA Students] Mitsuru Morita, a current student at IED in Italy – Part Ⅰ

 M: It’s because of my financial reason.
 The tuition of Art Center （→Art Center of Callage）is expensive for me… To be honest to tell you, I think most of the people cannot go to the Art Center for the same reason with me.
 As far as I found out, Italy was reasonable.

 C: How did you collect the information?
-Your answer will help those people who are thinking to go to abroad now.
+Your answer will help the people who are thinking to go to abroad now.

 M: I got most of the information on the web.
-I carefully read about instructors, learning environment, and recruiting information that are available on the web, and I also checked so many reviews.
+I carefully read about instructors, learning environment, and recruiting information that were all available on the web, and I also checked so many reviews.

 Now, I have an advice to those of you who are thinking to go to abroad.
-Please try contacting to a study abroad consultancy.
-In my case, I entered the words, “Italy study abroad” and searched it on the web because I already decided to go to Italy.
-I found the consultancy and could hear more details from them.
-I think, most universities in Italy where accepting foreign students have at least one admissions counselor dedicated to advising students from other countries.
-Going back to my case, I could talk to a person who is in a position related to IED, and he helped me with the application.
-If I were alone, I could not handle with those application processes by myself.
+Please try to have a contact with agency who help international students to enter the school.
+In my case, I entered the search words as “Italy study abroad” and searched it on the web because I already decided to go to Italy.
+Then, I found the agency and could hear more details from them.
+I think, it depends on the schools, but there is at least one staff member who helps international students.
+Going back to my case, I could talk to a person who was in a position related to IED, and he helped me with the application.
+If I were alone, probably I could not handle with all process for the appilication by myself.